SouthernMethodistUniversity/project-lab/sections/2Audience.md

 [<<<Previous](sections/1Ideas.md)	| [Next>>>](3Environment.md)

-# :yellow_circle:Identifying audiences, constituencies, & collaborators
+# :yellow_circle: Identifying audiences, constituencies, & collaborators :yellow_circle:

  * Who will participate in, use, and/or benefit from the project?
  * Is there a specific group already asking for this new resource?
 Who?